 An easy and inexpensive way to add some pop is to buy new throw cushions in a lively pattern to spruce up a tired space, says Collins.

 Or you can paint, Collins suggests.
-Paint is the go-to as a budget-friendly way to transform a space.
+Paint is the go-to as a way to redecorate on a budget and transform a space.
 For a minimal cost, a fresh coat of paint on the walls can give a whole new look, even if you change nothing else in the room.

 Lighting makes an instant change, notes Pulcine.
 Add lamps with different wattage or dimming capability.
 And if you have basic builder ceiling fixtures, consider changing them out.